bashcious/easy_camera/README.md

   this.defaultCameraType = CameraType.front,
   this.defaultFlashType = CameraFlashType.off,
   this.showControls = true,
-  this.showCaptureControl = true,
+  this.showCaptureIcon = true,
   this.showFlashControl = true,
-  this.showCameraTypeControl = true,
+  this.showCameraSwitchIcon = true,
-  this.showCloseControl = true,
+  this.showCloseIcon = true,
-  this.captureControlIcon,
+  this.captureIcon,
-  this.typeControlIcon,
+  this.cameraSwitchIcon,
   this.flashControlBuilder,
-  this.closeControlIcon,
+  this.closeIcon,
   this.cameraPreviewSize = CameraPreviewSize.fill,
   this.minAvailableZoom = 1.0,
   this.maxAvailableZoom = 1.0,